brandur/sorg/content/drafts/redis-streams.md

 Years ago, LinkedIn [wrote an article about the unified log][thelog], a useful architectural pattern for services in a distributed system converge state with one another.
-It was a refreshingly novel idea at the time, and still is:
-Kafka may be more prevalent in 2017, but most of us are still gluing components together with little more than patches and duct tape.

 In the log's design, services emit state changes into an ordered data structure where each new record gets a unique ID.
 Unlike a queue, a log is durable across any number of reads until it's explicitly truncated.